Azumaya algebras and canonical components: Introduction

+Choosing generators for $I$ that have coefficients in $k$, we arrive at a geometrically integral curve $C$ over $k$ that is a closed subscheme of $X(\Gamma)_k = X(\Gamma)_\Q \otimes_\Q k$ such that $C \otimes_k \C$ is isomorphic to $\mathfrak{C}$ over $\mathbb{C}$.
+Since $C$ is geometrically integral $k$, is the field of constants of $C$, i.e., $k$ is algebraically closed in the function field $k(C)$ \cite[Rem.\ 9.5.7]{Poonen}.
+Note that this notion of $k$ being a field of definition depends on the realization of $\mathfrak{C}$ as a closed subscheme of $X(\Gamma)$, in contrast with other notions \cite{Debes}.
+It is shown in \cite[Prop.\ 3.1]{LongReidDefine} that $k$ and the isomorphism type of $C$ over $k$ do not depend on the choice of generators for $\Gamma$ used to define character function generators for the affine ring of $X(\Gam)_{\mathbb{Q}}$.

-Understanding the local invariants of the algebras $A_\rho$ turns out to be linked with the problem of extending this assignment of a quaternion algebra $A_\rho$ to the character of an absolutely irreducible representation to an Azumaya algebra over normalizations of various subschemes of $X(\Gamma)$.
-For example, suppose that $\wt{C}$ is the smooth projective model of an irreducible curve component $C \subset X(\Gamma)$, and that $C$ contains the character of an irreducible representation.
-Then $C$ and $\wt{C}$ have the same function field $k(C) = k(\wt{C})$.
-Moreover, there is a field $F$ containing $k(C)$ and an (absolutely) irreducible representation $P_C: \Gam \to \SL_2(F)$ whose character defines the generic point of $C$.
+We now suppose that, in addition to the above, $k \subset \C$ is a number field.
+This will be the case, for example, if $\mathfrak{C}$ is an irreducible component of $X(\Gamma) = X(\Gamma)_\Q \otimes_\Q \C$.
+Let $C^\sharp$ be the normalization of $C$ and $\wt{C}$ be the unique smooth projective curve over $k$ containing $C^\sharp$ that has the same function field $k(C)$ as $C$ and $C^\sharp$.
+There is a field $F$ containing $k(C)$ and an (absolutely) irreducible representation $P_C: \Gam \to \SL_2(F)$ whose character defines the generic point of $C$.
 This representation is called the \emph{tautological representation} by Culler--Shalen \cite{CullerShalen}.
-The starting point for us is the following result.
-We show in \S \ref{sec:Harari} that this follows from the work of Culler--Shalen and of Harari \cite{Harari} along with some classical results about Azumaya algebras.
+The starting point for us is the following result, which we prove in \S \ref{sec:Harari} using work of Culler--Shalen, Harari \cite{Harari}, and Rumely \cite{Rumely2}, along with some classical results about Azumaya algebras.